hut-ch/covid-data/docs/eu-datasets.md

 ## Datasets Not Yet Included
-The below datasets have been extracted but have not yet been encorporated into the ETL pipeline
+The below datasets have been extracted but have not yet been incorporated into the ETL pipeline

 ### Age Cases National
 Contains information on the 14-day notification rate of newly reported COVID-19 cases per 100 000 population by age group, week and country.
 Each row contains the corresponding data for a certain week and country.
 The file is updated weekly.
 You may use the data in line with ECDC’s copyright policy. [[source]](https://www.ecdc.europa.eu/en/publications-data/covid-19-data-14-day-age-notification-rate-new-cases)